Ravenscrag, Montreal: 1940 to 2021 : Allan Memorial Institute

 In the 1940s, the former mansion was renamed the Allan Memorial Institute in honor of the Allan family.
 The institute opened its doors on July 12, 1944.
 It then had about fifty rooms, four laboratories and offices for administration and staff.
 The first director of the institute was Dr. Donald Ewen Cameron, until then a professor of psychiatry at McGill University.

 Around 1951, the institute was still confined to the old residence and its former stable, which quickly became overcrowded.
 Several members of the institute had small offices mainly located in the basement of the house, which at that time housed the entire psychology department.
-Between 1952 and 1953, the institute commissioned architects E. I. Barrot, L. E. Marshall, R. A. Montgomery, and J. C. Merrett to build a T-shaped annex to extend the residence to the rear,.
-The construction of a new wing made of Queenston limestone increased the institute's capacity to 250 beds.
+Between 1952 and 1953, the institute commissioned architects E. I. Barrot, L. E. Marshall, R. A. Montgomery, and J. C. Merrett to build a T-shaped annex to extend the residence to the rear The construction of a new wing made of Queenston limestone increased the institute's capacity to 250 beds.
 This new wing was inaugurated on October 10, 1953.

+Further interior modifications to the former residence took place in the basement during the construction of the rear addition between 1952 and 1953.
+In the western section of the basement, several new rooms were created, including offices, an electronics shop, a machine shop, and a room for the second psychophysiology laboratory.
+In the eastern section of the basement, the former laundry room, a large tiled room, was divided into three offices to accommodate the clinical psychology staff.
+Toward the end of the 1950s, one of the basement offices was converted into an animal testing laboratory.
+A metalwork company was contracted to fabricate the animal cages and the ventilation duct system connecting the basement to the outside through the roof.
+The laboratory was also equipped for performing surgeries, histology, and data storage.